honeycombio/examples/README.md

 # Honeycomb Instrumentation Examples

 The full power of Honeycomb is unlocked by proper instrumentation, especially at the code level.
-The examples in this respository are intended to help guide you along the way to unlocking this power for yourself by understand how instrumentation is meant to be done.
+The examples in this repository are intended to help guide you along the way to unlocking this power for yourself by understand how instrumentation is meant to be done.